StarRocks/starrocks/docs/loading/SparkLoad.md

 * Other parameters are optional, refer to [Spark Configuration](http://spark.apache.org/docs/latest/configuration.html)
 * **working_dir**: The directory used by ETL.
 Required if      Apache Spark™ is used as an ETL resource.
 For example: `hdfs://host:port/tmp/starrocks`.
 * **broker**: Broker name.
 Required if Apache Spark™ is used as an ETL resource.
 You need to use the `ALTER SYSTEM ADD BROKER` command to complete the configuration in advance.
-* `broker.property_key`: Information (e.g.authentication information) to be specified when the broker reads the intermediate file generated by the ETL.
+* `broker.property_key`: Information (e.g.authentication information) to be specified when Broker process reads the intermediate file generated by the ETL.

 **Precaution**:

-The above is a description of parameters for loading through Broker.
-If you intend to load data without Broker, the following should be noted.
+The above is a description of parameters for loading through Broker process.
+If you intend to load data without Broker process, the following should be noted.

 * You do not need to specify `broker`.
 * If you need to configure user authentication, and HA for NameNode nodes, you need to configure the parameters in the hdfs-site.xml file in the HDFS cluster, see [broker_properties](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md#hdfs) for descriptions of parameters. and you need to move the **hdfs-site.xml** file under **$FE_HOME/conf** for each FE and **$BE_HOME/conf** for each BE.